 2) Better Preservation of Works of Art

 The light cast by LED lamps contains very few infrared rays and no ultraviolet rays whatsoever.
-This is just one more advantage of LED lamps.
+This is just one more advantage of using LED lamps for your museum’s lighting system.
 Your more fragile artwork will no longer require filters to preserve them from damaging infrared or ultraviolet beams.
 This will certainly enhance the visitor’s visual experience.

 3) Greater energy savings